Root Rot Treatment: 7 Steps to Save a Dying Plant Fast

 • Unsterilized tools

-💡 A Mistake I Made: I once put my Pothos in a beautiful ceramic pot with no drainage hole—just for aesthetics.
+💡 A mistake I made: I once put my Pothos in a beautiful ceramic pot with no drainage hole — just for aesthetics.
 Two months later, it nearly died.
 Now I only use pots with drainage, or I keep plants in nursery pots inside decorative covers.

 Root Rot Treatment: 7 Steps to Save Your Plant

 Alright, let’s get to the rescue mission.
-Follow these steps carefully—skipping any of them can lead to the rot coming back.
+Follow these steps carefully — skipping any of them can lead to the rot coming back.

-1 Remove the Plant from Its Pot
+Step 1: Remove the Plant from Its Pot

+Gently tip the pot and ease the plant out.
+Don’t yank or pull — you don’t want to damage whatever healthy roots remain.
 If the plant is stuck, run a knife around the inside edge of the pot or squeeze the sides if it’s plastic.
 Have newspaper or a tarp ready to catch the soil.

 Hands gently removing a houseplant from its pot to check for root rot

-2 Wash Away All Soil
+Step 2: Wash Away All Soil

-Use lukewarm water (not cold—that can shock the roots) to gently rinse away all the potting mix.
+Use lukewarm water (not cold — that can shock the roots) to gently rinse away all the potting mix.
 You need to see every root clearly to assess the damage.
+Be thorough but gentle.
+Rotting roots will start falling apart as you handle them — that’s actually helpful for identifying what needs to go.

-3 Cut Away All Rotted Roots
+Step 3: Cut Away All Rotted Roots

 This is the most important step.
 Using sharp, sterilized scissors or pruning shears, cut off every root that is: